Find a Gallery or Artist Agent

 * Make clear that you're flexible and easy to work with.
 If you're not easy to work with, get easy to work with.

 Always keep in mind that one of the main reasons someone decides to represent, show or sell your art is they think they can sell enough to make enough to help keep them in business.
-Either they think they can sell that art now or they think that by working with you, they'll be able to sell it at some point in the future, hopefully in the near future.
+Either they think they can sell that art now or they think that by working with you over time, they'll be able to sell it at some point in the future, hopefully in the near future.
 The only way to get and maintain gallery representation that lasts for more than one show, or to have an agent or representative actively market your art for more than a three to six months is for them to sell enough to make their efforts worthwhile.
 That's simply the way the art business is.

 If after all your efforts you're still having trouble convincing people to take your art on, the problem could be you haven't found the right person or gallery to sell it.
 Then again, people might think your art is hard to sell.
 Then again, maybe the way you present yourself or your art turns people off.
 Maybe you inadvertently say things people don't want to hear.
 Maybe if you change your strategy or the way you present yourself, you'll be able to get representation and sell art.
 In other words, you have to continually reflect on matters and think about what's lacking or what you might do better, especially if you're getting nowhere fast.
+Never be afraid to modify your approach or try entirely new ones.

 Is a gallery offering you a show?
 Does someone want to rep your art?
 Entering into a business relationship?
 Signing a contract?
 If you answered yes to any of those questions, read Common Artist Legal Problems and How to Avoid Them.